mojo2012/kawa-lang/README.md

 Overall kawa tries to be as consistent as possible when it comes to syntax.
 As this is a work in progress, things might change overtime :-)
 Feedback is very welcome!

+Currently I'm evaluating using the GraalVM and Truffle framework to implement the kawa.
+The benefits would be to automatically have access to a generated debugger and code infrastructure tools (like a language-server and syntax highlighting).
+Imho, every good programming languages needs a proper IDE support!

 # Development setup

 Install